maa0/chat-space/README.md

 ### Association

-- has_many :groups, through: members
+- has_many :groups, through: :members
 - has_many :messages
 - has_many :members